tinavanschelt/tinavanschelt/content/posts/working-remotely-in-flux.md

 Focus on the areas where you add the most value and if you don’t know what that is, ask!
 Asking questions is a good thing.
 It shows you care and might just put you first in line for that new project or promotion.

-Mistakes were made.
-Lessons were learnt.
-That’s how we grow.
+Mistakes were made, lessons were learnt - that’s how we grow.

 When you know better, you do better.